BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/parameters.md

 }
 ```

-> Note: You don't need to pass the query as part of the route express is listening for when you're setting up your route handler.

 ---

 # Post Parameters

 The other HTTP method used for passing parameters is POST.
 POST is implicitly more secure, as the information isn't sent directly to the server through a super-visible URL.
-Instead, it is contained in a post *body* when the information is JSON formatted.
+Instead, it is contained in a post *body* where the information is sent to the server in JSON format.

 ```
 POST /file